VFDan/Scratch-Dark-Theme/README.md

   * scratch.mit.edu/messages
   * scratch.mit.edu/explore
   * scratch.mit.edu/search
-  * scratch.mit.edu/projects (Beta)
+  * scratch.mit.edu/projects
-  * scratch.mit.edu/editor (Beta)
+  * scratch.mit.edu/editor
 ___
 ## Credits:

 Thanks to Scratch user **44D3A7HQ** for the `addGlobalStyle` function and inspiration for the color scheme.
 They are not a member of the official development team but their work is greatly appreciated.
 ___
 ## Change log:
-**Version 0.6 (Latest)**
+**Version 0.9 (Latest)**

+  Version 0.9 adds support for the following pages:
+  * Project Pages (Improved)
+  * Messages (Improved)
+  * Editor

+  Version 0.9 also fixes several formatting and styling issues.
+This release also supports the latest version of Tampermonkey.
+___
+**Version 0.6**

   Version 0.6 adds support for the following pages:
   * Project Pages
   * Messages (Improved)
   * Editor (BETA)

-  Version 0.5 also fixes several formatting and styling issues.
+  Version 0.6 also fixes several formatting and styling issues.
 This release also supports the latest version of Tampermonkey.
 ___
 **Version 0.5**